Profile

 Tshisekedi's management of the DRC's mining sector directly shapes corridor outcomes.
 The 2018 Mining Code revision, though enacted before his presidency, is implemented under his administration.
 Revenue collection, regulatory enforcement, and institutional capacity in the mining sector all fall under presidential influence.
 The creation of Entreprise Générale du Cobalt as the state cobalt purchasing monopoly represents a significant institutional intervention in the artisanal mining supply chain that our monitoring evaluates for community impact.

-The US-DRC Strategic Partnership of December 2025 — negotiated under Tshisekedi's leadership — commits to routing 50% of DRC copper exports through the corridor.
-This commitment, if implemented, transforms corridor logistics economics and creates enormous community impact along the DRC corridor segment.
-Whether this commitment is accompanied by adequate community protection measures — for communities in Kolwezi, Likasi, Lubumbashi, and along the Dilolo-Kolwezi railway — depends on governance decisions that Tshisekedi's administration controls.
+The December 2025 DFC announcements under Tshisekedi's leadership could transform corridor logistics economics if the proposed DRC rail and minerals transactions proceed through full review and implementation.
+Whether these commitments are accompanied by adequate community protection measures — for communities in Kolwezi, Likasi, Lubumbashi, and along the Dilolo-Kolwezi railway — depends on governance decisions that Tshisekedi's administration controls.

 Gécamines reform represents an unresolved governance challenge.
 The state mining company's financial management, transparency, and operational effectiveness directly affect whether mining revenue reaches Congolese citizens.
 Tshisekedi's administration has signalled reform intent but implementation has been incremental.
 Our monitoring of Gécamines governance provides evidence that informs both domestic reform advocacy and international partner engagement.